laegit/MOPR_D/README.md

 This material is our original work and was submitted for publication in Computers & Operations Research.

-TODO: If the manuscript is accepted, insert here the bibliographic reference.
+TO-DO: If the manuscript is accepted, insert here the bibliographic reference.

 Authors:  <br/>
 	Islame F. C. Fernandes			(Corresponding author: islamifelipe@gmail.com) <br/>